6 Common Air Conditioner Smells Decoded and How to Solve the Problem

 3. Air Conditioner Smells Musty

-People who contact us regarding this problem frequently report their air conditioner smells like feet, dirty socks or a locker room when it runs.
-Also known as dirty sock syndrome, this smell is usually linked to a grubby evaporator coil that has mold, mildew and bacteria buildup.
+Individuals who contact us regarding this issue usually report their air conditioner smells like feet, dirty socks or a locker room when it runs.
+Also called dirty sock syndrome, this smell is often linked to a filthy evaporator coil that has mold, mildew and bacteria buildup.
 Condensation can also make your home air conditioner smell bad.
-Dirty sock syndrome is most common in climates where you need heating at night and during the morning before transitioning to cooling during the afternoon.
+Dirty sock syndrome is most often seen in locations where you turn on heating at night and during the morning before switching to cooling during the afternoon.

-The best method for preventing dirty sock syndrome is to regularly get a new air filter and schedule routine air conditioning maintenance with Kirkfield Heating & Air Conditioning.
-We’ll keep the evaporator coil clean and the drainage system flowing, because stagnant water can also lead to noxious odors.
+The best method for preventing dirty sock syndrome is to regularly get a new air filter and schedule annual air conditioning maintenance with Kirkfield Heating & Air Conditioning.
+We’ll keep the evaporator coil clean and the drainage system flowing, as excess water can also produce nasty odors.

 4. Air Conditioner Smells Like Vinegar

-If you are experiencing air conditioner mildew smell or a strong, vinegar-like odor, it might be the result of several issues, including:
+If you are experiencing air conditioner mildew smell or a strong, vinegar-like odor, it might be prompted by several issues, like:

 • Blocked condensate pan or drain line